9.4 Initial Measurement for the Joint Venture

 certain arrangements between the venturers and the newly formed joint

-venture are part of the joint venture formation or if they are separate
+venture are part of the joint venture formation or whether they are separate

 transactions.
 To aid in the determination of whether certain arrangements